rbazev/rbazev.github.io/people.md

                 <header class="major">
                     <h3>Logan Chipkin</h3>
                 </header>
                 <p>Logan Chipkin received his BA in physics from the University of Pennsylvania in 2015.
-Since 2017, he has been working with Ricardo Azevedo and Peter Olofsson on a branching process model of Muller's Ratchet.
+Since 2017, he has been working with Ricardo Azevedo and Peter Olofsson on a model of <a href="research.html">Muller's Ratchet</a>
+                based on branching processes.
 Currently, his research projects include (1) studying the contribution of mutators to evolutionary rescue and (2) using phylogenetic comparative methods to test the hypothesis that energy rate density has a tendency to increase during the course of evolution.</p>
             </div>
         </div>
     </section>